20 Top Things to do in Cairo day tours 2021

 In this open-air market, you’ll discover hammered copper lanterns, elegant glass perfume bottles, exquisite jewelry, wood carvings with complex inlays, and handcrafted leather items, among other things.
 These days, the Khan el-Khalili market caters largely to visitors, so be wary of the initial price quoted and be prepared to negotiate hard before making any purchases.

 Al Moez Street

 You’ll exit the cramped Khan el-Khalili into Al Moez Ldin Allah Al Fatmi Street, or simply al-Muizz Street.
 Al-Muizz Street, which runs for more than a half-mile from the Bab al-Futuh Gate in the north to the Bab Zuweila Gate in the south, was the main road in Cairo’s previous fortified city and is today one of the city’s oldest streets.

-Al-Muizz Street is flanked with scores of ancient structures, including stunning mosques and Islamic institutions; It has a beautifully maintained façade, transforming the neighborhood into a living museum.
-The street has many stores, restaurants, and food outlets sellers in addition to the numerous religious structures.
+Al-Muizz Street is flanked by scores of ancient structures.
+Also, the street has stunning mosques and Islamic institutions.
+It has a beautifully maintained façade, transforming the neighborhood into a living museum.
+The street has many stores, restaurants, and food outlets sellers in addition to numerous religious structures.
 It’s a popular spot for residents to promenade and shop in the evenings, and it’s the ideal way to round out your Cairo day tours.